MoneyFox/MoneyFox/README.md

 # Dependencies

 There is a dependency to the telerik universal framework.
 I try to remove this in the coming weeks.
 Feel free to help me with that.
+For the moment sign up for a trial at telerik.
+Until the trial is expired the controls should be replaced by a free available alternative.
 All other dependencies are available via nugget.